shini4i/argo-watcher/README.md

 ## Key Features

-*   **Deployment Tracking**: Monitors Argo CD applications and reports on their health and sync status.
+- **Deployment Tracking**: Monitors Argo CD applications and reports on their health and sync status.
-*   **CI Integration**: A lightweight client that can be integrated into any CI/CD pipeline to wait for a successful deployment.
+- **CI Integration**: A lightweight client that can be integrated into any CI/CD pipeline to wait for a successful deployment.
-*   **Real-time Web UI**: A comprehensive dashboard to visualize deployment status, history, and application state.
+- **Real-time Web UI**: A comprehensive dashboard to visualize deployment status, history, and application state.
-*   **Built-in GitOps Updater**: An optional, standalone service to update image tags in your GitOps repository, as an alternative to the Argo CD Image Updater.
+- **Built-in GitOps Updater**: An optional, standalone service to update image tags in your GitOps repository, as an alternative to the Argo CD Image Updater.
+- **Deployment Locking**: Schedule maintenance windows or manually lock deployments to prevent unintended changes.
-*   **Notifications**: Send deployment status notifications to webhooks.
+- **Notifications**: Send deployment status notifications to webhooks.
-*   **Authentication**: Supports JWT and Keycloak for secure access to the server and UI.
+- **Authentication**: Supports JWT and Keycloak for secure access to the server and UI.

 ## Architecture